Veeam Virtualization Extensions Web UI

-In case you are installing Veeam UI on the same computer as the Veeam Virtualization Extensions Service, you will need to log off the server after Veeam Virtualization Extensions Service installation, then log on again.
+In case you are installing the Veeam UI on the same computer as the VE Service, log off the server after the VE Service installation, then log on again.

-In case you are installing Veeam UI remotely with Windows PowerShell, you will need to close the remote PowerShell session and initiate a new one.
+In case you are installing the Veeam UI remotely with Windows PowerShell, close the remote PowerShell session and initiate a new one.

 Open the command prompt and run the setup file UI.msi using the command of the following format: